MatMatt/gpaw/doc/documentation/core.rst

 See also: :download:`code.svg`.

-There are three ways to create a :class:`~gpaw.new.calculation.DFTCalculation`
+There are several ways to create a :class:`~gpaw.new.calculation.DFTCalculation`
 object:

-* Via the the :func:`gpaw.dft.GPAW` function which will create an :class:`gpaw.new.ase_interface.ASECalculator` object that has a ``dft`` attribute::
+* Via the the :func:`gpaw.GPAW` function which will create an :class:`gpaw.new.ase_interface.ASECalculator` object that has a ``dft`` attribute::